Jalle19/hs-debaiter/README.md

 Same as development, but copy `compose.prod.yaml` instead and modify it.

+Unlike in development, a `frontend` container is started that runs the frontend.

 To deploy the thing after pulling in the latest changes, run:

 ```bash